huxuan/iptvtools/docs/parameters.rst

 List of keys to sort the channels.
 Valid options currently supported are `tvg-id`, `height` and `title`.
-By default, it will work the same as `-S tvg-id resolution title`, and you can change the order as you want.
+By default, it will work the same as `-s tvg-id resolution title`, and you can change the order as you want.
 If you want to have more keys to be supported, just let me know.

 TEMPLATES